syncfusion-content/wpf-docs/wpf/Radial-Gauge/Ranges.md

 Range is a visual element, which begins and ends at the specified values within a scale.

-## Setting start and end values for range
+## Setting a start and end values for range

 The start and end values of ranges are set by using the `StartValue` and `EndValue` properties.